datahub-project/datahub/docs/roadmap.md

 - Initially focus on rest.li services & GraphQL integration
 ### Kundera-based Local DAO
 - Support a wide range of document stores
+### Add GraphQL endpoint to GMS
+- Use GraphQL exclusively for frontend queries
 ### Adopt Redux
 - Use Redux exclusively for UI state management
 ### Integration tests